-From the desks of Tracie DeFreitas, M.S., Principal Consultant — ADA Specialist and Lisa Mathess, M.A., SHRM-CP, Lead Consultant — Motor Team
+From the desks of Tracie DeFreitas, M.S., Program Leader, Director of Training and Outreach and Lisa Mathess, M.A., SHRM-CP, Principal Consultant, ADA Specialist

 When an employee with a disability requests an accommodation under the Americans with Disabilities Act (ADA) and the employee’s disability and need for the accommodation are not obvious, the employer can require reasonable medical documentation (EEOC Guidance, Q6) to show that the employee has a disability and needs the requested accommodation.
 Health care and other appropriate professionals can play a key role in the success of workplace accommodations by providing the necessary documentation.
 One of the more common questions JAN receives related to medical documentation is, “Must the documentation to support an employee’s accommodation request be provided by a medical doctor (MD)?”
 The simple answer under the ADA is no, the ADA does not specify that medical information be provided by a licensed MD.

 However, according to the Equal Employment Opportunity Commission (EEOC), employers can require that medical documentation come from an appropriate professional (EEOC Guidance, Q6) who has expertise in the medical condition and direct knowledge of the individual’s impairment and functional limitations.
-An appropriate professional can be an MD but can also be a psychiatrist, psychologist, nurse, physical therapist, occupational therapist, speech therapist, vocational rehabilitation specialist, or licensed mental health professional.
+EEOC notes that appropriate professionals include, but are not limited to, doctors (including psychiatrists), psychologists, nurses, physical therapists, occupational therapists, speech therapists, vocational rehabilitation specialists, and licensed mental health professionals.
 This is not an exhaustive list under the ADA, appropriate professionals may also include certified physician assistants, nurse practitioners, social workers, and other professionals.